matheus-manoel/Where-is-My-Squad-/README.md

 # Where is my Squad?

-Where is my Squad? is a rails web built for players of PUBG find other players who want to play the game as a team.
+Where is my Squad? is a rails app built for players of PUBG find other players who want to play the game as a team.

 ## Contributing